rinq/websocket/README.md

 #### Context

-Allows communication over a transient *Overpass* session, with the option of asynchronous initialization logic before communication can commence:
+Allows communication over a transient *Rinq* session, with the option of asynchronous initialization logic before communication can commence:

 - [start()](#context.start)